 Information for Tenants:

 - Apply for housing, without mentioning your animal.
-(Laws do not require tenants to disclose ESAs or service animals when applying for housing).

-- Once you have proof (preferably in writing) that you're accepted into the rental home (and not denied for other, legal, reasons), send the landlord a letter saying that you have an ESA, with your documentation.
+- Once you have proof (preferably in writing) that you're accepted into the rental home and not denied for other legal reasons, send the landlord a letter saying that you have an ESA, with your documentation.

 Should I pay to register my ESA online?
 No. An ESA registry is a website that asks for money to confirm that you have a registered emotional support animal.
-This is not required by law and is not, in any way, a replacement for the "reliable documentation" needed to trigger protections under federal law.
+This is not required by law and is not, in any way, a replacement for the "reliable documentation" needed to receive accommodation under federal law.
 If any company or website states that registration is required, they are usually a scam and should not be trusted.